alshuriga/book-reviewer/readme.md

 # BookReviewer

-BookReviewer is an API where users have the ability to leave their own reviews for books and subscribe to specific books to receive notifications of new reviews on their emails.
+BookReviewer is an API built with microservices that provides users the ability to leave their own book reviews and subscribe to specific books to receive email notifications of new reviews.

 ### Technologies Used
 - ASP.Net Core;